Our work gets results and we make organisations stronger along the way.

 The focus of 2017 was to make sure Australian families were aware of the proposed changes to the childcare rebate and benefit.
 It was also to ensure the Federal Government implemented the measures promised in the previous budget.
 We targeted senators and MPs and produced countless infographics and case study stories from the Smart Start community to keep supporters engaged.

-$2.5 billion childcare funding package to make early learning more affordable for Australian families.
+The outcome?
+A $2.5 billion childcare funding package to make early learning more affordable for Australian families.

 Luke Batty Foundation

 Media & PR, Crisis Management, Digital Design & Development, Not-for-profit

 Rosie Batty’s ‘Never Alone’ campaign was launched on Luke Batty’s 13th birthday in June 2015 and built an online community of over 80,000 people.

 Never Alone was driven through the eyes of victims.
 The campaign was a supporter community that stood with Rosie to support her in the community and the corridors of power through a variety of awareness raising activity and targeted interventions in the public debate.
 Integrating media, government relations and online strategy, the campaign took Rosie’s supporters on a journey of increasing engagement in support of her advocacy.

 Never Alone has helped deliver significant policy wins including a commitment from all states and territories for respectful relationships education and increased funding for frontline services.

 Most recently, Never Alone forced safety problems with the family law system into the mainstream debate.
 Rosie delivered the ‘Justice for Kids’ petition directly into the hands of the Prime Minister and Opposition Leader, asking for a commitment to create a system that puts the safety of children first.
 Since then, significant progress has been won in the form of wide ranging inquiries and a commitment to end the direct cross-examination of victims by abusers.